kodamaChameleon/webtile-maltego/README.md

    python3 setup.py
 ```

 🚨 **Important!** The "Edit value" for the URL entity must be set to URL.
 You can check/edit this by going to Entities -> Manage Entities -> URL (...) -> Display Settings.
+Some versions of Maltego default to Short title which does not include the necessary protocol or full path for these transforms to function correctly.

 <img src="./img/edit-value.png" width="300px">